michelleklum/cs124-lab3/design/design.md

 Link to app: [https://cs124-lab3-9c4c8--pr3-lab5-ron3g09m.web.app/](https://cs124-lab3-9c4c8--pr3-lab5-ron3g09m.web.app/)

-## Final App: Sign In / Sign Up / Change Password Page
+## Final App: Sign In / Sign Up / Reset Password Page

-When a user who doesn't have a Task Monster account or hasn't recently logged in tries to open our app, they will see the sign in page, shown below.
+When a user who doesn't have a Task Monster account or hasn't recently logged in tries to open our app, they will see the Sign In page, shown below.
 On this page, they can sign in using a verified email and password or through Google.
 If the user has forgotten their password, they can reset it on this page.
 Additionally, if the user does not yet have an account, they can create an account on the Sign Up page by clicking "Sign Up" at the bottom of the page.

 <img src="sign_in_page_final_lab_5.png" alt="Sign In Page Lab 5 Final Version" width="200px">

 If a user clicks "Sign Up", they are taken to the Sign Up page.
 On this page, they can enter a valid email and password to create their account.
-We require all users to have verified emails to use our app.
+We require all users to have verified emails to use our app; this is enforced by our Firebase security rules.
 As such, when a user signs up for a new account, a popup will appear that prompts the user to send a verification email so they can access their account.
 When the user presses "Send verification email", an email will be sent to the address they registered with and they will be redirected to the Sign In page so they can sign in with their new account.

 <img src="sign_up_page_final_lab_5.png" alt="Sign Up Page Lab 5 Final Version" width="200px">

 <img src="email_verification.png" alt="Email Verification Lab 5 Final Version" width="200px">

 Finally, if a user chooses to reset their password, they are brought to the Reset Password page.
 If the user enters a valid email (an email with an account linked to it) and presses "Send me a password reset link!", a message will be sent to their email with a link to reset their password.